Islabike Prices on Ebay

 • About 15 sales per week, typically; peaking at 60+/week near Christmas.

-• Newsflash; Bikes are/were cheaper to buy close to Christmas (from late November+; yes, you read that right, prices went down, makes sense with high supply, perhaps).
+• Bikes are/were cheaper to buy close to Christmas (from late November+; yes, you read that right, prices went down, makes sense with high supply, perhaps).
 Some of the price falls were dramatic.
 Prices remain depressed until mid Feb, and climb again near Easter time.
-So your best time to buy is January; I suspect best time to sell is October or June (data will tell).
+So your best time to buy is January; best time to sell was October.
+There was no observed summer dip in prices (held high all summer).

 • Results are standardised as ratios: Ebay sale prices as % of price of equivalent new product; These are gross ratios, Ebay/Paypal fees (which can easily gobble up to 15% of sale price) not deducted.